English Major Requirements

 • define their own intellectual interests, conduct research independently, and produce clear, coherent analytical essays.

 Requirements vary depending on when you declared as an English major, and whether you are pursuing certification in teacher education.
+Current students enrolled in programs from earlier than 2011 should seek advice from their academic major advisor.

 I. English BA Fall 2011 and forward (For students who entered Montclair State University as of Fall 2011 and declared the English major Fall 2011 and later)